 - seeks to categorise WPT non-beam devices

-- which categories should be regulated by CEPT and what kind of regulatory provisions are required further to the existing ones
+- considers which categories should be regulated by CEPT and what kind of regulatory provisions are required further to the existing ones

 - analyses the impact on existing regulations such as ERC/REC 70-03 Annex 9, which is currently used to place inductive SRD products on the market

-- considers how CEPT might consider non-beam WPT equipment in categories that do not fall under CEPT regulation, and the appropriate cooperation with external bodies such as CENELEC.
+- considers how CEPT might address non-beam WPT equipment in categories that do not fall under CEPT regulation, and the appropriate cooperation with external bodies such as CENELEC.

 - takes a technology neutral assessment of regulatory aspects of non-beam WPT applications.